hiAndrewQuinn/finfreq/README.md

   - `Word in Finnish` links to [SuomiEnglantiSanakirja.fi](https://www.suomienglantisanakirja.fi/), a quick bidirectional dictionary.
   - Automatic links at the bottom to [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page) (one-directional, more detailed dictionary), [Tatoeba](https://tatoeba.org/en/) (a hand-checked repository of example sentences containing specific words), and [Uusi Kielemme](https://uusikielemme.fi/) (excellent grammar site and labor of love by someone with a real passion for Finnish).

-## This is excellent!
-How can I donate?

-I don't accept donations!
-But [Uusi Kielemme](https://uusikielemme.fi/category/support-me) does and they deserve every _sentti_. 🪙

 # When should I try this deck out?

 There are a few ways to answer this!